chelceacalin/RentNow/README.md

      => Notifications when book is returned
      => Deploy it, ingress
      => Jmeter
-     => Movie Review, reply to comments
+     => Book Review, reply to comments
-     => Chat Gpt Api, feed it db data and make it recommend movies => Superset, OpenSearch
+     => Chat Gpt Api, feed it db data and make it recommend books => Superset, OpenSearch

 [FE] => Refactor UI